-First, a note: It’s important to realize that it’s extremely rare to come up with an app idea that’s never been done before.
+Note: It’s crucial to realize that it’s extremely rare to come up with an app idea that’s never been done before.
 Statista reported that the Google Play Store and Apple App Store combined offer over 4 million apps as of Q3 2020 -- and there’s no shortage of ideas being repeated and “riffed” on.
 To think realistically, it’s helpful to remember that most concepts will be some kind of a variant or amalgamation of other ideas.
 Thinking this way keeps you grounded and you’ll be able to direct your creative processes in a useful way.
 Let’s talk about the first technique.

 Technique 1 - Rejuvenate Existing Ideas

-Many startup apps are founded from a personal conviction -- Maybe you use two different shopping apps, and like features from both.
+Many startup apps are founded from a personal conviction; maybe you use two different shopping apps, and like features from both.
 Chances are, if you see great value in certain features, others will too.
 Thinking about the apps that you enjoy on a daily basis is an ideal baseline to start thinking about ways you can build upon them with your own innovative twist.

 Technique 2 - Solve Your Own Problem

 The very nature of startups is that they’re fast-paced, flexible, and made up of people from a variety of backgrounds.
 Find out what problems you and your colleagues face in everyday life that could be potentially solved with an app.
 As with the previous technique, you most likely won’t be alone in experiencing these problems and you might find yourself striking a chord with various subsets of consumers.

 Even if an app already exists to solve the problems you’re thinking of, keep them in mind.
 There’s always room for improvement, and consumers are always looking for superior alternatives.
 This leads us straight to the next technique.